risawitama/verbose-potato/README.md

-## What do you call a gorilla wearing headphones?
-Anything you'd like, it can't hear you.
+## Did you hear about the chameleon who couldn't change color?
+They had a reptile dysfunction.